 How to choose the right lawyer (Part 3)

 Most people have little direct contact with the criminal justice system.
 If you are being investigated or charged with a crime, you should seek experienced legal counsel to guide you through our judicial system.
-In a five-part series, I offer advice to people about lawyers and the clients they serve.
+This is the final in a five-part series where I, as an Ottawa criminal lawyer, offer advice to people about lawyers and the clients they serve.

 What relationship should you have with your lawyer?